 5. If it’s broke, fix it.

-Too often in today’s relationships we give up.
+We give up too often and/or too soon in today’s relationships.
 We stop trying; we get bored and move on to the next.
-Marriage and commitment does not necessarily mean what it once did.
+Today, marriage and committed relationships do not seem to mean what they once did.
 We think the next relationship will be new and exciting, and that we won’t have to face the same issues in the future.
 We usually find ourselves stunned when these issues resurface.
 Disregarding how we have contributed to a failed relationship can set us up for future disappointments.

 Many of my clients begin to see that they checked out early; that they didn’t give it their best effort.
 Especially if children are involved, you lose the right to get bored and move on.
 Children do not choose their parents and their relationship baggage; they are forced to ride along and deal with the consequences.
 If you made a commitment and have chosen to bring children into your relationship, you owe it to them to do everything in your power to reconnect, fix what is broken, and provide healthy role models.
 If you don’t have children, ask yourself if you are the type to finish what you start.
 When things aren’t working in your career, with your friendships, or other family members, do you give up and find a new sibling, for example?